Apodini/ApodiniMigratorExample/README.md

 notice codes.vapor.application : Server starting on http://0.0.0.0:8080
 ```

 Provided with a `Document` and a Migration guide, one can make use of [`migrator` CLI](https://github.com/Apodini/ApodiniMigrator) to automatically generate or migrate an intermediary client library.
+Corresponding documents of this example project (documents of the first and second version, and their migration guide) can be found in [Documents](https://github.com/Apodini/ApodiniMigratorExample/tree/develop/Documents).

 ## Contributing